Yanomic/yanomic.github.io/content/blogs/2025-05-03-creative-diy-microcontroller-porjects-with-tinygo-and-webassembly/index.md

 [TinyGo](https://tinygo.org/) is a new compiler for the [Go](https://go.dev/)  programming Language, designed to bring Go to embedded systems and WebAssembly.
 It compiles Go code into much smaller binaries and supports a broader range of platforms, making it ideal for resource-constrained environments.

 ## Install Go and TinyGo
+Use the following commands to install Go and TinyGo on macOS:
 ```bash
 # Go, https://go.dev/doc/install
 brew install go